w3c/wai-tutorials/source/forms/labels.html.erb.md

 Use the `for` attribute of the `<label>` element to explicitly associate labels with their form controls.
 The value of the `for` attribute must exactly match the value of the `id` attribute for the referenced form element.

 This approach is more robust because it explicitly associates the labels with the form elements within the code.
-It allows the labels and form controls to be displayed separately, for example on a mobile device when only one of them can be displayed at a time.
-It is also independent of the HTML code structure, which is particularly useful when the label text and form element are not included within the same parent element in the HTML code.
-For example, when the form is formatted to look like a table, as in the example below.
+It allows the labels and form controls to be displayed separately, for example on a mobile device when only one of the controls can be displayed at a time.
+It is also independent of the HTML code structure, which is particularly useful when the label text and form element are not included within the same parent element in the HTML code -- for example, when the form is formatted to look like a table, as in the example below.

 {::nomarkdown}
 <%= sample_start %>